-The Greek community at HBU is made up of three fraternities and five sororities.
-Fraternities and sororities encourage academic achievement and leadership development with their members.
-Fraternities and sororities encourage their members to give back to HBU and the greater Houston community through a myriad of philanthropic projects and opportunities.
+The Greek community at HBU is made up of three fraternities and five sororities, which encourage academic achievement and leadership development with their members.
+Fraternities and sororities also encourage their members to give back to HBU and the greater Houston community through a myriad of philanthropic projects and opportunities.